ChillFish8/autoreload/README.md

-# autoloader
+# autoreload

-Auto loader is a CLI based auto-reloading browser tool, built with selenium and watchdog. autoloader will automatically reload the given url when ever any of the targeted directories or files change giving you a live reloading web page.
+autoreload is a CLI based auto-reloading browser tool, built with selenium and watchdog. autoloader will automatically reload the given url when ever any of the targeted directories or files change giving you a live reloading web page.

 ![Demo](https://i.imgur.com/NSh3CPp.gif)

 # Usage
 ```
-Usage: python -m autoloader [OPTIONS]
+Usage: python -m autoreload [OPTIONS]

 Options:
   --url TEXT       The target file / url to open and reload.  [required]